ZKoch-Kronoberg/obs-source-manager/detailed-guide.md

 ## Setting up OBS

-You will need to set up an OBS Scene Collection structured in the way that the source manager expects
+You will need to set up a OBS Scene Collection structured in the way that the source manager expects and enable OBS' websocket server for the source manager to be able to connect to OBS properly, read the source manager's in-app help text for details.

-### Creating a scene collection from scratch
+## Support

-Open OBS Studio and press the "New" button under the "Scene Collection" section of the top menu to create the scene collection your setup will be contained in.
+If you encounter any problems that you are not able to solve after consulting this guide, [the project's readme file](README.md), the source-manager's in-app help text, and the internet you can [leave an issue](https://github.com/ZKoch-Kronoberg/obs-source-manager/issues/new) with the "Support" label describing your problem and I will try to get back to you when I am available